Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/GMDowntime.md

 ## Credit
 While all of this was discussed by the staff of the Guild of the Fang.
 We have to give credit to [Covillian West March Server's](https://discord.gg/P6MGmyc) Downtime Rules for the bulk of and foundation to this system.

-Of course nothing of this is endorsed or approved by WOTC and portions of the materials used in this document are property of WOTC.
+Of course, nothing of this is endorsed or approved by WOTC and portions of the materials used in this document are property of WOTC.
 This is all unofficial fan content.

 ## Change Log